ivanbabko/goodrocket-jekyll/README.md

 This will delete everything from `.tmp` directory as well as in `build` (images, assets, generated Jekyll site).

-## Why Goodrocket?
+## Frequently Asked Questions

+**So why Goodrocket?**
 Because a good rocket will take you high up to the sky really fast.
 And it won't explode in the process.
 I thought this was a good metaphor for a web development boilerplate that focuses on performance for the user and for you as a developer.

+**Why another boilerplate?**
+Two reasons.
+First, I wanted to learn how Gulp works.
+Second, I find it hard to use other people's boilerplates "as is".
+I have to understand fully what is under the hood to trust the system, and when I figure things out, I start disagreeing and customizing.
+So I figured I'll just create my own opinionated starting kit and find peace.

 ---